 - Finally, press Enter and utilize the AutoFill tool to the entire column.

-2. Check Cell Values with Equal To in IF Function
+2. Checking Cell Values with Equal To in Excel IF Function

 Furthermore, we will see how to use the Equal To operator within the IF function.
 In this part, our base of examples is going to be the same as the previous section; only the formula will be different.
 However, we will find out whether both test scores are equal or not.
 Hence, follow the steps below.